wunderwuzzi23/blog/content/posts/2020/chrome-spy-remote-control.md

 ## Detections and Mitigations

-* **Blue teams should look** for processes launched with the **--remote-debugging-port** argument, and related features (**--user-data-dir**,...) to identify potential misuse or malware
+* **Blue teams should look for** processes launched with the **--remote-debugging-port** argument, and related features (**--user-data-dir**,...) to identify potential misuse or malware
-* **This is post-exploitation**, not having malware, adversaries, or multiple admins on your machine is good advise
+* **This is a post-exploitation scenario**, so not having malware, adversaries, or multiple admins on your machine is good advise
-* **Practicing an "Assume Breach"** mindset and entertaining the idea that malware is already present on machines (at least on some in corporate environments) is always mature and solid advise.
+* **Practicing an Assume Breach mindset** and entertaining the idea that malware is already present on machines (at least on some machines in corporate environments) is always mature and solid advise (because it usually is)
 * Chrome should **not allow remote debugging of things like chrome://settings**
 * Or maybe at least require the user's password when navigating to **chrome://settings** before showing sensitive information
 * Knowing that **developer and test features are part of the ordinary version of Chrome**, maybe it's best to **not store credit card numbers with the browser**.
 Majority of users (probably 99.999%+) do not need remote debugging.
 See overall [Security Principles](/blog/posts/importance-security-principles/) that stood the course of time for further discussion points.